FHO+: Hourly rate

 • Clinical administration

-Indirect care and clinical administration entries must include a daily description of activities associated with each category.
-For example, “April 1 – Indirect Patient Care – one hour – chart reviews”.
-Similar to documentation for other insured services, the Ministry may request copies of your records at any time.
+For the indirect care and clinical administration categories, you must also document a daily list of activities associated with each category.
+For example, “April 1 – Indirect Patient Care – reviewed charts, sent referrals, reviewed lab results.”

 Application of the hourly rate